-- 1. The assessment of written examinations is conducted in line with assessment criteria set out in advance in writing. - 2.
-The assessment of practicals can be conducted partly on the basis of a written progress test and a written final report. - 3.
-The assessment of the 'Bachelor's thesis' is conducted in line with the agreements set out in the supervision contract between the examinee and the examiner. - 4.
-The means of assessment is such that the examinee can check how the results of his or her examination have been arrived at. - 5.
+- 1. The assessment of written examinations is conducted in line with assessment criteria set out in advance in writing. - The assessment of practicals can be conducted partly on the basis of a written progress test and a written final report. - 3.
+The assessment of the 'Bachelor's thesis' is conducted in line with the agreements set out in the supervision contract between the examinee and the examiner. - The means of assessment is such that the examinee can check how the results of his or her examination have been arrived at. - 5.
 A module within the degree programme is considered to have been passed if the final result is a 'Pass'.
 This is equivalent to a knowledge percentage of at least 56%. - 6.
 In principle, the assessment will be expressed as a full number from the series 1 to 10.
 A 6 or above is considered to be a 'Pass', a 5 or lower as a 'Fail'.
 The committee can decide that the assessment is expressed differently, in which case the result always clearly expresses "Pass" or "Fail".
 Literature exams normally will be graded with a number, but may be graded with "Pass" or "Fail" if this can be motivated by the examiner. - 7.
 A module which consists only of a practical, within the meaning of the description in the Examination Regulations, will be given either a 'Pass' or a 'Fail' grade.
-The modules 'Academic skills',' Research practicum' and 'Bachelor's thesis' are exceptions they will be assessed with a mark.
-The assessment of the 'Bachelor's thesis' may also be expressed with a half (x.5) on condition that the assessment does not fall outside the series 1 to 10, and is not 5.5. - 8.
+The modules 'Academic skills',' Research practicum', 'Statistical solutions to research problems in psychology', and 'Bachelor's thesis' are exceptions they will be assessed with a mark.
+The assessment of these four modules may also be expressed with a half (x.5) on condition that the assessment does not fall outside the series 1 to 10, and is not 5.5. - 8.
 Examinees will be graded if during an examination the questions were handed to them, or they attended minimally one practical session.
-No grade will be given if the participation in the examination or practical was illegitimate, or a measure due to fraud is imposed. - Note: results from courses outside the programme will be handled as follows.
-A) A course from the University of Groningen will be treated as a course of the programme and, if approved, the mark will be copied.
-B) a course outside the University of Groningen, that was finished before the programme is commenced, will at approval result in exemption.
-C) A course outside the University of Groningen that is started during the programme.
-Courses from a Dutch university will at approval maintain the Dutch mark.
-Courses outside the Netherlands will at approval result in a "pass", without copying any marks, due to the non-comparability of foreign grading systems.
-Note that this may possibly influence the award of the predicate "(summa) cum-laude". - Ad 8) The rules for practicals that were successfully finished in a previous academic year, as stipulated in the Examination Regulations, remain valid; as well as exemptions that are granted.
+No grade will be given if the participation in the examination or practical was illegitimate, or a measure due to fraud is imposed.

+Note: regulations in the Programme Examination Regulations about practicals that are passed in a previous year, remain valid, as is the case with exemptions. - 9.
+Results from modules outside the programme will be handled as follows: - a. a module from the University of Groningen will be treated as a module of the programme and, if approved, the mark will be copied. - b. a module outside the University of Groningen, that was finished before the programme is commenced, will at approval result in exemption.

+c. a module outside the University of Groningen that is started during the programme: modules from a Dutch university will at approval maintain the Dutch mark; modules from outside the Netherlands will at approval result in a "pass".

+Note: Foreign modules will be acknowledges without copying any marks, due to the non-comparability of foreign grading systems.
+Note that this may possibly influence the award of the predicate "(summa) cum-laude".
+See article 7.12 from the Faculty Examination Regulations, and article 6 of these Rules & Regulations.